ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ### Bundles

-Datasets are not submitted to the data store or analyzed by the secondary analysis pipelines as a whole; instead, datasets are organized into bundles.
+Datasets are not submitted to the data store, instead datasets are organized into bundles.
 The splitting is roughly technology dependent as files are grouped together based on requirements for each analysis pipeline run.
 Bundling for technologies that do not yet have a pipeline should be done consistently with other datasets in the HCA.
 If you are unsure you should consult with the pipeline developers and other wranglers to define the ideal bundle.

 Ingest creates one bundle for every process linked to a sequence or image file.
 As mentioned above, one process is automatically created between every entity.
 Therefore, by default each file will be exported in a separate bundle.
 Often we do not want this behavior and instead want to bundle differently.